 Back then we used drywall screws.
 However, I now use wood screws when I'm not using my Kreg Jig pocket hole screws.

-This bench does sit a little low (it would make a nice child’s bench).
+This bench does sit a little low (it would make a nice child's bench).
 Scrap pieces of flooring were used for the seat.
-I’ve actually used scrap oak flooring for many seats.
-A friend (years ago) was an installer and gifted me with random boxes of leftover pieces of flooring of all shapes, sizes and colors.
+I've actually used scrap oak flooring for many headboard bench seats.
+A friend once gave me random boxes of leftover pieces of flooring--all shapes, sizes and colors.